-While there is no set time frame for collagen to start working, some individuals report noticing changes within a few weeks of consistent use.
+While there is no set time frame for Type 1 collagen peptides to start working, some individuals report noticing changes within a few weeks of consistent use.
 These initial changes usually include improved skin hydration, reduced joint discomfort, and increased nail strength.
-However, it's essential to remember that these are subjective experiences and can vary from person to person - we’re all wonderfully unique like that.
+However, it's essential to remember that these are subjective experiences and can vary from person to person - we're all wonderfully unique like that.

 Within three to six months of regular collagen supplementation, most individuals begin to observe more noticeable benefits.
 Skin elasticity may improve, wrinkles and fine lines may appear diminished, and hair may appear thicker and healthier.
-Additionally, joint mobility and flexibility may increase and recovery enhanced, supporting an active lifestyle.
+Additionally, joint mobility and flexibility may increase and recovery may be enhanced, supporting an active lifestyle.
 Click here to read more about how collagen can supercharge your training and recovery.

 The body will also allocate the collagen to parts where it’s needed the most.
 If you have some gut healing or joint repair to do, that’s what the body is likely to prioritise.
 Although it will look a bit different for everyone, we can look at studies to help gauge some documented timings:

-Let’s round it up
+Let’s round it up: